 Alzheimer’s disease

-As shown in Figure 1, our results show little evidence of an effect of lipid-regulating agents on probable (HR:0.98, 95%CI:0.94-1.01) and possible (HR:0.97, 95%CI:0.93-1.01) Alzheimer’s disease when compared with no treatment, except for fibrates on probable Alzheimer’s disease (HR:1.28, 95%CI:1.08-1.52).
+As shown in Figure 1, our results show little evidence of an association between lipid-regulating agents and probable (HR:0.98, 95%CI:0.94-1.01) or possible (HR:0.97, 95%CI:0.93-1.01) Alzheimer’s disease when compared with no treatment, except for an adverse association between fibrates and probable Alzheimer’s disease (HR:1.52, 95%CI:1.13-2.03).

 Non-Alzheimer’s disease dementias

-In contrast to the findings for Alzheimer’s disease outcomes, lipid-regulating agents were associated with an increased risk of a subsequent diagnosis of vascular dementia (HR:1.81, 95%CI:1.73-1.89) or other dementia (HR:1.19, 95%CI:1.15-1.24).
-Again, this effect was driven mainly by the any statin subgroup, but there was some evidence that ezetimibe was associated with an increased risk of vascular (HR:2.33, 95%CI:1.11-4.89) and other (HR:1.88, 95%CI:1.01-3.5) dementia.
+In contrast to the findings for Alzheimer’s disease outcomes, lipid-regulating agents were associated with an increased risk of a subsequent diagnosis of vascular dementia (HR:1.81, 95%CI:1.73-1.89) or other dementias (HR:1.19, 95%CI:1.15-1.24).
+Again, the observed estimate was driven mainly by the any statin subgroup, but there was some evidence that ezetimibe was associated with an increased risk of vascular (HR:2.33, 95%CI:1.11-4.89) and other (HR:1.88, 95%CI:1.01-3.5) dementias.

 All-cause dementia

-For the composite all-cause dementia outcome, we found treatment with a lipid-regulating agent was associated with a slightly increased risk (HR:1.17, 95%CI:1.14-1.19), but the magnitude of the association was not as extreme as that observed for the vascular dementia subgroup.
+For the composite all-cause dementia outcome, we found treatment with a lipid-regulating agent was associated with a slightly increased risk (HR:1.17, 95%CI:1.14-1.19), which lies between the associations for the Alzheimer and non-Alzheimer dementia outcomes as would be expected.
 There was also some evidence that fibrates were associated with increased risk of all-cause dementia (HR:1.28, 95%CI:1.08-1.52).

 Sensitivity analyses

-Adjustment for additional covariates beyond age and sex had a limited impact (Supplementary Figure 3), except for the Probable Alzheimer’s disease outcome, where the full adjustment attenuated to the null the protective effect observed when adjusting only for age and sex.
+Adjustment for additional covariates beyond age and sex had a limited impact (Supplementary Figure 3), except for the probable Alzheimer’s disease outcome, where the full adjustment attenuated to the null the protective association observed when adjusting only for age and sex.

-Removing participants aged 55 and under at index from our analysis had minimal effect on our estimates (Supplementary Figure 4).
-When stratifying by statin properties, hydrophilic statins were less harmful in the any, vascular and other dementia outcomes compared to lipophilic statins (Supplementary Figure 5).
-Additionally, in the Alzheimer’s disease outcomes, hydrophilic statins had a small protective effect, compared to the absence of evidence for an effect for lipophilic statins.
+Removing participants aged 55 and under at the index date from our analysis had minimal effect on our estimates (Supplementary Figure 4).
+When stratifying by statin properties, hydrophilic statins were less harmful in relation to the any, vascular and other dementias outcomes compared with lipophilic statins (Supplementary Figure 5).
+Similarly, hydrophilic statins were associated with a reduced incidence of Alzheimer’s disease, compared with the absence of evidence for an association with lipophilic statins.

 For our control outcomes (Supplementary Figure 6), there was some evidence that patients prescribed a lipid-regulating agent had an increased risk of back pain (HR: 1.04, 95%CI: 1.03-1.05), ischaemic heart disease (HR: 1.62, 95%CI: 1.59-1.64) and Type 2 diabetes (HR: 1.50, 95%CI: 1.48-1.51).